 For a screw to remain tight, the clamping force must be greater than the separating forces.
 Most often, these separating forces are in the form of external forces that act on a screw joint.
 Although these forces are termed joint-separating forces, they are the same forces that place the implant at risk for implant failure, crestal bone loss, and component fracture.
 When the external joint-separating forces are greater than the force holding the screws together (the clamping force), the screw will become loose.
 These external forces may result from many factors, including parafunction, excessive crown height, masticatory dynamics, prosthesis position in the dental arch, and opposing dentition (Table 1).
 In addition, conditions that magnify or increase external forces include cantilevers, angled loads, and poor occlusal designs.

-Figure 1.
-Buccal-Lingual Plate Compression: Figure 2.
-Crown Mobility: To determine if the To determine implant body mobility, bimanual mobility is originating from the abutment pressure should be applied over the buccal and screw, pressure is applied to the crown in a lingual cortical plates.
+To determine implant body mobility, bimanual mobility is originating from the abutment pressure should be applied over the buccal and screw, pressure is applied to the crown in a lingual cortical plates.